-In the mix with all of our other coronavirus related concerns, it is certainly scary to think that either we could give our pet parakeets COVID-19, or that they could transmit it to us.
+In the mix with all of our other coronavirus-related concerns, it is certainly scary to think that either we could give our pet parakeets COVID-19, or that they could transmit it to us.

-First, the good news, per the CDC there is no evidence that COVID-19 will transmit to any pets or other animals, or that pets could transmit it to people.
+Good news, per the CDC there is no evidence that COVID-19 will transmit to any pets or other animals, or that pets could transmit it to people.